yleduc/Geotrek-admin/docs/installation.rst

 If you are not confident with the ``install.sh`` script, or if you are having troubles, you can do the same operations by hand:

-1. Add ``deb https://packages.geotrek.fr/ubuntu bionic main`` to APT sources list.
+1. Add ``deb https://packages.geotrek.fr/ubuntu <distribution_name> main`` to APT sources list, with <distribution_name> being bionic or focal depending on your ubuntu version.
 2. Add https://packages.geotrek.fr/geotrek.gpg.key to apt keyring.
 3. Run ``apt-get update``
 4. If you want to use a local database, install PostGIS package (before installing Geotrek-admin, not at the same time).